w3f/General-Grants-Program/grants/speculative/bidirectional_QR.md

 NGRAVE advisors include experienced business veterans, including sales & general managers, sales leaders, serial entrepreneurs, company founders, and financial leaders.

 Our manufacturing partner in both hardware and firmware is technology giant IMEC.
-IMEC is the world leader in R&D for nanotechnology and digital technologies (such as battery-, sensor-, IoT-technology) and is a leading micro/nano chip manufacturer.
+IMEC is a world leader in R&D for nanotechnology and digital technologies (such as battery-, sensor-, IoT-technology) and is a leading micro/nano chip manufacturer.
 NGRAVE has also been enrolled in their #1 university-linked accelerator in Europe (#4 in the world) since July 2018.

  ## Team LinkedIn Profiles
 * https://www.linkedin.com/in/xavierhendrickx/